 3. Nominating Committee Selection

 The following set of rules apply to the creation of the nominating committee and the selection of its members.

-(1) The committee is comprised of at least a non-voting Chair, 10 voting volunteers, and 3 non-voting liaisons.
+(1) The committee comprises at least a non-voting Chair, 10 voting volunteers, and 3 non-voting liaisons.